ScottWales/dataportal/README.md

     apt-get install vagrant

+To boot a local VM using Virtualbox run from this directory:

+    vagrant up --provision

+You can then access Ramadda by pointing a webbrowser to https://localhost:7443

-Additionally you will need the Vagrant Openstack plugin
+To run on the cloud you will need the Vagrant Openstack plugin:

     vagrant plugin install vagrant-openstack-plugin

-Make sure your openstack credentials are loaded (e.g. $OS\_USERNAME), then from this directory run
+Make sure your openstack credentials are loaded (e.g. $OS\_USERNAME), then from this directory run:

-    vagrant up --provider=openstack
+    vagrant up --provision --provider=openstack

 The machine will be booted on the cloud and Puppet will begin to configure it.